-This particular construction of the meaning of freedom is of considerable moment, since there is a curious contradiction within such conservatism's obsession with freedom.
-In many ways this emphasis on freedom is, paradoxically, based on a fear of freedom (Kintz, 1997, p.
+This particular construction of the meaning of freedom is of considerable moment, because there is a curious contradiction within such conservatism's obsession with freedom.
+In many ways this emphasis on freedom, paradoxically, is based on a fear of freedom (Kintz, 1997, p.
 168).
-It is valued, but also loathed as a site of danger, of 'a world out of control'.
+It is valued but also loathed as a site of danger, of "a world out of control."
 Many home schoolers reject public schooling out of concern for equal time for their beliefs.
-They want 'equality'.
+They want "equality."
 Yet it is a specific vision of equality, because coupled with their fear of things out of control is a powerful anxiety that the nation's usual understanding of equality will produce uniformity (Kintz, 1997, p.
 186).
 But this feared uniformity is not seen as the same as the religious and cultural homogeneity sponsored by the conservative project.
-It is a very different type of uniformity - one in which the fear that 'we are all the same' actually speaks to a loss of religious particularity.
-Thus, again there is another paradox at the heart of this movement: we want everyone to be like 'us' (this is a 'Christian nation'; governments must bow before 'a higher authority') (Smith, 1998); but we want the right to be different - a difference based on being God's elect group.
+It is a very different type of uniformity-one in which the fear that "we are all the same" actually speaks to a loss of religious particularity.
+Thus, again there is another paradox at the heart of this movement: We want everyone to be like "us"-"This is a 'Christian nation'"; "Governments must bow before 'a higher authority'" (Smith, 1998); but we want the right to be different-a difference based on being God's elect group.
 Uniformity weakens our specialness.
-This tension between knowing one is a member of God's elect people and thus by definition different and also so certain that one is correct that the world needs to be changed to fit one's image is one of the central paradoxes behind authoritarian populist impulses.
-For some home schoolers, the paradox is solved by withdrawal of one's children from the public sphere in order to maintain their difference.
-And for still others, this allows them to prepare themselves and their children with an armor of Christian beliefs that will enable them to go forth into the world later on to bring God's word to the those who are not among the elect.
-Once again, let us declare our particularity, our difference, in order to better prepare ourselves to bring the unanointed world to our set of uniform beliefs.
+This tension between (a) knowing one is a member of God's elect people and thus, by definition, different; and (b) also being so certain that one is correct that the world needs to be changed to fit one's image, is one of the central paradox's behind authoritarian populist impulses.
+For some home schoolers, the paradox is solved by withdrawal of one's children from the public sphere to maintain their difference.
+For still others, this allows them to prepare themselves and their children with an armor of Christian beliefs that will enable them to go forth into the world later on to bring God's word to those who are not among the elect.
+Once again, let us declare our particularity, our difference, to better prepare ourselves to bring the unanointed world to our set of uniform beliefs.